 - an elector appears on the register of electors (or notice) as having already voted - a proxy's entry on the list of proxies has already been marked and/or the entry of the elector who appointed them as a proxy has been marked - an elector (or proxy) who appears on the list of postal voters claims not to have applied for a postal vote.
-They are entitled to request a replacement postal ballot pack from the Local Returning Officer up until 5pm, but can be issued with a tendered ballot paper at any time if they so wish - it is after 5pm and an elector (or proxy) who appears on the list of postal voters claims to have lost, spoilt or not received their postal vote
+They are entitled to request a replacement postal ballot pack from the (Acting) Returning Officer up until 5pm, but can be issued with a tendered ballot paper at any time if they so wish - it is after 5pm and an elector (or proxy) who appears on the list of postal voters claims to have lost, spoilt or not received their postal vote

-If a tendered ballot paper is issued in error, the Presiding Officer must make a note of the serial number of the tendered ballot that has been issued by mistake and inform the Local Returning Officer as soon as possible.
+If tendered ballot papers are issued in error, the Presiding Officer must make a note of the serial numbers of the tendered ballots that have been issued by mistake and inform the (Acting) Returning Officer as soon as possible.

 Before issuing a tendered ballot paper, the Presiding Officer should explain the circumstances to the elector (or proxy) and must then ask the prescribed questions relevant to their situation (see Appendix 5a).
 If the prescribed questions are answered satisfactorily, then the Presiding Officer must ask the elector or proxy to produce their photographic ID.